TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-23-how-quickly-turn-your-symfony-project-to-legacy-with-action-injection.md

     Since [Nette](https://forum.nette.org/en/19365-nette-framework-2-1-0-finally-released) and [Laravel introduced](https://mattstauffer.com/blog/laravel-5.0-method-injection/) a similar feature in 2014, there are empirical data that we learn from.
     <br><br>
     **Today I'll share the experience I have from consulting few Nette applications with dangerous overuse of this pattern and how this one thing turned the code to complete mess.**
-tweet: "New Post on My Blog: How Quickly Turn #Symfony Project to Legacy With Action Injection"
+tweet: "New Post on My Blog: How Quickly Turn #Symfony Project to Legacy With Action Injection #adr #invokable #methodinjection #laravel"
 tweet_image: "/assets/images/posts/2018/action-injection/everywhere.jpg"
 ---